-If you are using an AS-7000, see section 12:The AS-7000 Automatic Cleaning System for full details of the cleaning system.
+If you are using an AS-6000 or AS-7000, see section 12:The AquaSonde Automatic Cleaning System for full details of the cleaning system.

 10.13.
 Desiccant Cartridges

 The desiccant used within the Aquaread® Desiccant Cartridges is a non-toxic, self-indicating synthetic amorphous silica designed to change colour as it absorbs moisture from orange to clear.
 Desiccant Cartridges are available in two sizes.